dseomn/rock-paper-sand/README.md

     the final book has already been released.
 *   Relatedly, support for filtering on incompleteness.
 E.g., letting you know when a book you liked has a new sequel available.
-*   Grouping and sorting the results of a filter.
-E.g., to make it easier to pick a new streaming service to subscribe to, filter for media on streaming services that you don't already have, group by service, and sort by how much media each service has.
 *   Integration with public libraries' APIs if possible, to automatically find which media can be borrowed from the library.